 Read more

-get rid of habit
+How do you get rid of a habit?

 Short answer: you can’t.